 by Beverly Hutchinson McNeff

 This awareness does not deny the fact that we may have moments of kindness and compassion contrasted by moments of anger and rage, but God did not create this split.
-He created our wholeness and unity and that is what this lesson from the workbook of A Course in Miracles helps us to return to, as it says,
+He created our wholeness and unity, and that is what this lesson from the workbook of A Course in Miracles helps us to return to; as it says,

 The Course realizes that we do not believe all this, but it does ask that we be willing for it to be true for us and allow it to replace the conflicts we experience in our lives by affirming, “I am spirit.”
-We are told that, “Each time you practice [I am spirit], awareness is brought a little nearer at least; sometimes a thousand years or more are saved.
+We are told, “Each time you practice [I am spirit], awareness is brought a little nearer at least; sometimes a thousand years or more are saved.
 The minutes which you give are multiplied over and over, for the miracle makes use of time, but is not ruled by it.”

 “He [God] will offer all His strength to every little effort that you make.
 Give Him the minutes which He needs today, to help you understand with Him you are the spirit that abides in Him, and that calls through His Voice to every living thing; offers His sight to everyone who asks; replaces error with the simple truth.”

-The Course tells us many times that our understanding is not necessary for God’s truth to reign in our lives, but that our willingness is!
+The Course often tells us that our understanding is not necessary for God’s truth to reign in our lives but that our willingness is!
 And, as we affirm the gift of our real identity, “I am spirit,” our True Self shines brighter inside us, dispelling the darkness that keeps us in pain and fear.
-Even when we seem to forget and find ourselves in conflict and confusion, there will always be a light within us reminding us that we can never truly lose our way again.
+Even when we seem to forget and find ourselves in conflict and confusion, there will always be a light within us, reminding us that we can never truly lose our way again.
 God’s promise of the Holy Spirit, who is always there to help us, is affirmed in this lesson when it says, “He [the Holy Spirit] will speak to you, reminding you that you are spirit, one with Him and God, your brothers and your Self.
 Listen for His assurance every time you speak the words He offers you today, and let Him tell your mind that they are true.”

 “I am spirit.”
 Use this thought to dispel the temptation to see yourself as something else.
 You are spirit.
 God needs your resolve to not let illusions stop you from claiming your purpose in His plan for your salvation and the world’s.
 Let us affirm together: “Spirit am I, a holy Son of God, free of all limits, safe and healed and whole, free to forgive, and free to save the world.”